 The redesigned Life Fitness T3 treadmill is from the company that places more fitness equipment in health clubs worldwide than any other company.
-As such, Life Fitness treadmills cost more but the home user has the benefit of enjoying some of the best fitness training programs ever put on a treadmill.
+As such, Life Fitness treadmills cost more, but the home user has the benefit of enjoying some of the best training programs ever put on a treadmill.

 You can custom order the Life Fitness T3 treadmill direct from the manufacturer and choose between the basic console option, or get the Track + Console.
 With the basic console, you get 12 workouts and 2 Custom workouts and 2 user profiles.
 The Track + Console has 14 treadmill workouts, 12 custom workouts and 4 user profiles, plus you can sync your workouts to your phone.
 Its programs include Classic Workouts (Manual, Hills), Sports Training, Heart Rate (Fat Burn, Cardio), Goal, and Custom.